1.0 INTRODUCTION

 A report on Pakistan’s constraints and challenges summed that the government

-needs to show ‘high level of political will’ to achieve UPE (Zakar, Muhammad
+needs to show a ‘high level of political will’ to achieve UPE (Zakar, Muhammad

-some parts of the country have rate at 60 percent whilst one at low 39 percent.
+some parts of the country were at 60 percent whilst one was at as low as 39 percent.

-A constitutional amendment in 2010 granted sole responsibility on policy
+A constitutional amendment in 2010 granted sole responsibility for policy

-functions resulted in complacency in many part of Pakistan.
-The following are
+functions resulted in complacency in many parts of Pakistan.

 3.3.
 PNG In